CSbyGB/pentips/programming/python.md

 - It is really useful for a pentester to know about python and be able to script something.
 Being able to automate things can definitely help us go quicker in our daily practice.
 Of course we do not need to be a developer but it is very helpful to be able to read code.
+> notes from my practice, TCM Academy and DeepLearning.AI

 ## shebang